In Loving Memory of Louis Paparozzi

 Portrait of Nita Davis, Director of Community Facilitator and ILS at Jay Nolan Community Services

 Jay Nolan Community Services welcomes Nita Davis as our new Director of Community Facilitator and ILS.
-We sat down with Nita to get her perspective on her new role and how she envisions her department in the coming years.
-Welcome Nita!
-Can you tell us a bit about your background before you started working at […]
+We sat down with Nita to get her perspective on her new role and […]

 Saying Farewell to Manager Todd Bailey